-After spending a few weeks working in Queensland, I traveled to Sydney for a week for a summer vacation.
-Even though it was their winter, since Australia is in the southern hemisphere, the weather was still sunny, so it made walking around the city super easy.
-This blog post is part two of my Australian travel series, and next up, is my guide to the outback!
-I have no idea when I am going, but it’s definitely on the top of my list to explore.
+After spending a few weeks working in Queensland, I traveled to Sydney for a quick summer vacation.
+Even though it was winter in the Southern Hemisphere, the weather in Sydney was 75 degrees and sunny, which made walking around the city super convenient.
+This blog post is the second part of my Australian travel series, and next up is my guide to the outback!
+I have no idea when I’m going, but it’s definitely on the top of my list to explore.
 If you ever find yourself in Sydney, I hope you find this guide handy!
-Enjoy! xo.
+Enjoy!

 1) Mr. Wong

 Located in the heart of Sydney, this iconic Chinese restaurant is nothing short of fantastic.
 For dinner, Mr. Wong opens at 5:30pm, and it is best to arrive a little bit beforehand, as the wait can be long.
 If you come around 5:15pm during the week, the hostess can usually seat you and your party right away.
 I ordered dim sum (my favorite!) as an appetizer and “Mapo Tofu” as my main course.
 I also tried some classic green tea which was great, especially after eating the spicy minced meat that was on top of the tofu.
 This is a must-try restaurant in Sydney, and Mr. Wong exceeded all expectations.

 If nothing else, dine at Icebergs for the incomparable view of the ocean and pools.
 Located at Bondi Beach, Icebergs offers a wide range of Italian food and seafood.
 Although the food at Icebergs is high quality, the atmosphere and incredible view are what truly make the restaurant stand out among others in Sydney.
 Simply put, it’s #instaworthy.

 3) The Park Hyatt Hotel